 The following are examples of frequently used accommodations.
 This list is not exhaustive and all accommodations are determined on a case-by-case basis.
 If you do not see an accommodation listed, it may still be offered.
 Conversely, just because an accommodation is listed does not mean that all students are eligible to receive that accommodation.

-Students who are eligible for testing accommodations such as extended time, reader, scribe, or use of adaptive equipment or technology take tests in The Learning Center.
+Students who are eligible for testing accommodations such as extended time, reader, scribe, or use of adaptive equipment or technology take tests in Disability Services.
 Students that only require extended time take tests in the Testing Center.

 Extended time is 150% the time given to students taking the test in class.
 For example, a 1-hour exam in class is extended to 1.5 hours.
 A 2-hour exam in class is extended to 3 hours.